-\item Inflow is systematically larger than outflow and star formation (note the three can co-exist, as the medium is clearly not spherically symmetric, nor in strict long-term equilibrium), with an order-of-magnitude constant $\dot{M}_{\rm in} \sim 20-30\,{\rm M_{\odot}\,yr^{-1}}$ sustained into the central $\sim 80$\,au around the SMBH.
+\item Inflow is systematically larger than outflow, and star formation is largely negligible (note the three can co-exist, as the medium is clearly not spherically symmetric, nor in strict long-term equilibrium), with an order-of-magnitude constant $\dot{M}_{\rm in} \sim 20-30\,{\rm M_{\odot}\,yr^{-1}}$ sustained into the central $\sim 80$\,au around the SMBH.

 \item The gas densities increase towards the center, with a slightly more shallow profile than a singular isothermal sphere ($\rho \propto r^{-2}$), with clumpiness evident in the visual projection and in the mass-weighted spherical profile.